defamation litigation

 Defamation Litigation Video

-Defamation law Australia
+New Defamation Laws Australia

 When governments or corporations engage in civil litigation against their critics, the dice is well and truly loaded their way.
 This will remain the case as long as we live in an adversarial justice system.
 Consequently, the party with most resources and the most expensive hired gun, is likely to beat a struggling self-represented defendant.